 Over the years the marathon racing nature of Roller Derby was simplified and coverage was broadcast on the radio by 1939.
 By 1948, it was carried on CBS in New York and then ABC Television nationwide.
 Daily results and League standings could be found in local newspapers and fan newsletters.
 As with all professional sports, many of the players enlisted in the service during World War II, and teams had to consolidate.
 Perhaps the most famous example, in pro-football, was the combining of the Pittsburgh Steelers and Philadelphia Eagles, who became known as the Pennsylvania “Steagles.”
 With the end of the war, Roller Derby continued to grow in presence and popularity.
 Aunt Mary began skating for the Chicago Westerners in the early 50s but, unfortunately, suffered a broken leg and had to quite the game.
 Today, many videos of Roller Derby action are available online.
 With a keen eye, and perhaps a magnifying glass, one just might be able to spot Mary.

 But good things can come out of bad.
 It was around this time that Mary met and married her first husband, Theodore “Ted” Grieg.
 In 1953 son Ralph “Terry” Emerson was born.
 Surely his middle name was in memory of Mary’s baby brother who had died the year before she was born.
 The union between Mary and Ted lasted only a few years before she met and fell in love with a career military man, thirteen years her junior, Charles “Doug” Duggan.
 That happy marriage resulted in the births of Tammy in 1957, Bruce in 1958, and Mary Ellen (junior) in 1964.
-Doug’s Air Force communications service included stations in Germany and Greece.
+Doug was Program Director for Air Force communications, which included radio and television in the European theater.
+He and the family were stationed in Germany and Greece.
 What a thrill it was for our family to receive Christmas cards from those places we could only dream of.
 After Doug retired, the couple settled in Satellite Beach, Florida.
 All of Mary and Doug’s children married and may be found in locations from Florida, to Georgia, to California.
 The five grandchildren so far have produced many great-grandchildren.

 Double tragedies struck when Mary and Doug died within a year of each other at their Florida residence.
 The good news is that each of their descendants is doing well.
 Terry has had a successful automotive sales career among the rich and famous of Hollywood.
 Tammy and husband Alex live on Merritt Island where he has retired from a fascinating job as mechanic at the Kennedy Space Center.
 Their children are engaged in various activities involving marine tourism along the seacoast there.
 Bruce and his wife Shannah live and work on the West Coast while Mary Ellen and husband Don Osteen operate the busy Paulding Building Supply and Ace Hardware just north of Atlanta.
 When the family can’t get together, they are active on Facebook.